moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 The following is the JWT body portion of the `CI_JOB_TOKEN` that contains some of the standard claims as well as the [scope](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim) extension for encoding the necessary permissions.
-One thing to note is that the `scope` claim is represented as an array rather than a single string value.
+Note that the `scope` claim is represented as an object rather than a single string value:

 ```json
 {